Polar climate: Arctic

 Some parts of the Arctic are covered by ice (sea ice, glacial ice, or snow) year-round, especially at the most poleward parts; and nearly all parts of the Arctic experience long periods with some form of ice or snow on the surface.
 Average January temperatures range from about −40 to 0 C, and winter temperatures can drop below −50 C over large parts of the Arctic.
 Average July temperatures range from about −10 to 10 C, with some land areas occasionally exceeding 30 C in summer.

-The Arctic consists of ocean that is almost surrounded by landmasses like Russia and Canada.
+The Arctic consists of an ocean that is almost surrounded by landmasses like Russia and Canada.
 As such, the climate of much of the Arctic is moderated by the ocean water, which can never have a temperature below −2 C. In winter, this relatively warm water, even though covered by the polar ice pack, keeps the North Pole from being the coldest place in the Northern Hemisphere, and it is also part of the reason that Antarctica is so much colder than the Arctic.
 In summer, the presence of the nearby water keeps coastal areas from warming as much as they might otherwise, just as it does in temperate regions with maritime climates.

 Antarctica

 The climate of Antarctica is the coldest on Earth.
-Antarctica has the lowest naturally occurring temperature ever recorded: −89.2 C at Vostok Station.
-It is also extremely dry (technically a desert, or so called polar desert), averaging 166 mm of precipitation per year, as weather fronts rarely penetrate far into the continent.
+Antarctica has the lowest naturally occurring temperature ever recorded: −89.2 C at Vostok Station in 1983.
+It is also extremely dry, technically a desert, or so called polar desert, averaging 166 mm of precipitation per year, as weather fronts rarely penetrate far into the continent.

 Mountains

 Summits of most mountains also have polar climates, despite being in lower latitudes, due to their high elevations.
-All mountains of the Rocky Mountains, Alps, and the Caucasus have tundra climate.
-Some mountains of the Andes, the Saint Elias Mountains, and most mountains of the Himalayas, the Karakoram, the Hindu Kush Range, Pamir Mountains, the Tian Shan Mountains, and the Alaska Range, have ice cap climate.
+The highest mountains of the Rocky Mountains, Alps, and the Caucasus have tundra climate.
+Some mountains of the Andes, the Saint Elias Mountains, and most mountains of the Himalayas, the Karakoram, the Hindu Kush Range, Pamir Mountains, the Tian Shan Mountains, and the Alaska Range also have ice cap climates at extremely high elevations, in addition to tundra climates at relatively lower elevations.
 Only the summit of Mount Rainier has an ice cap climate in the Cascade Range.